A Lesson to Learn: Tenaris S.A. (TS)

 TS’s Market Performance

-TS stocks went down by -3.61% for the week, with a monthly jump of 6.53% and a quarterly performance of 32.98%, while its annual performance rate touched 50.19%.
-The volatility ratio for the week stands at 2.96% while the volatility levels for the past 30 days are set at 2.44% for Tenaris S.A..
-The simple moving average for the period of the last 20 days is 1.95% for TS stocks with a simple moving average of 36.63% for the last 200 days.
+TS stocks went down by -9.16% for the week, with a monthly drop of -5.59% and a quarterly performance of 24.54%, while its annual performance rate touched 35.82%.
+The volatility ratio for the week stands at 3.49% while the volatility levels for the past 30 days are set at 2.62% for Tenaris S.A..
+The simple moving average for the period of the last 20 days is -5.37% for TS stocks with a simple moving average of 26.08% for the last 200 days.

 Analysts’ Opinion of TS